 As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 There is no doubt that coronavirus has changed how we live in so many ways.
 Simple every day tasks like grocery shopping and going to the gym have changed dramatically, and travelling during Covid-19 is practically non existant at the moment.
-However, many airlines are getting ready to recommence schedules this summer, and we need to be prepared for the new way of flying if we want to enjoy our well deserved vacation.
+However, many airlines have already resumed schedules, so we need to be prepared for the new way of flying if we want to enjoy our well deserved vacation.

-In flight services will be limited and cashless, face masks will be mandatory, cabin baggage policies will change, priority boarding will no longer apply for many airlines, and this is all before we arrive in our holiday resort.
+In flight services will be limited and cashless, face masks will be mandatory, cabin baggage policies may change, priority boarding may no longer apply for many airlines, and this is all before we arrive in our holiday resort.
 I am not a medical expert, and can not guarantee immunity from coronavirus, but I hope my top tips will help when travelling during Covid-19.

 Try to limit the amount of interaction that is required with airline and airport staff.
 Most airlines have their own travel app which you can download easily from the App Store or Goole Play Store.
 Check in on line or via the app and save your boarding passes to your phone.
 This will make security checks and boarding of the aircraft contactless.